 Ingredient Notes

 - Flour: I like to use whole wheat flour for these muffins.
-It adds a slightly nutty flavour and also contains more fibre, vitamins and minerals than refined flour.
+It adds a slightly nutty flavor and also contains more fiber, vitamins, and minerals than refined flour.

 - Baking powder and soda: For soft and fluffy muffins.